Skip Ribbon Commands

 Test Information

-The current COVID-19/Influenza/RSV tests used at MCHS have been authorized for use by regulatory authorities including the FDA and CDC.
+The COVID-19/Influenza/RSV tests used at MCHS have been authorized for use by regulatory authorities including the FDA and CDC.
 These tests are highly specific (no false-positives) and are considered to be very sensitive, approaching 100%, during symptomatic disease when high titers of viral target are present, including directly before symptoms appear and following symptom resolution for several days.
 Appropriate collection technique is a critical variable for best test performance.

-Assays performed at MCHS use validated gene targets and reagents, strict quality control, and qualified testing personnel.
-Results generated are comparable to those produced by public health and academic laboratories nationally.
 Negative results do not preclude SARS-CoV-2/Influenza/RSV infection and should not be used as the sole basis for patient management decisions.
 Negative results must be combined with clinical observations, patient history, and epidemiological information.

 Reference Range Information